Authority: Northern Heart Hospital Penang

 Lifestyle Tips for a Heart-Healthy Morning Routine

 A healthy morning doesn’t stop at breakfast.
 Pair it with hydration, light stretching, or a short walk.
-These habits stabilize blood sugar, boost circulation, and prepare the heart for the day ahead.
+These habits stabilise blood sugar, boost circulation, and prepare the heart for the day ahead.

 If you frequently skip breakfast and already struggle with hypertension, cholesterol issues, or unexplained fatigue, it’s time to consult a doctor.
-Specialists at Northern Heart Hospital can provide personalized guidance and preventive care.
+Specialists at Northern Heart Hospital Penang can provide personalised guidance and preventive care.

 Conclusion